kubernetes/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 ---

 {{% capture overview %}}
-You can use the Kubernetes command line tool kubectl to interact with the api.
-You can use kubectl if you are familiar with docker-cli.
-However, there are a few differences in the docker-cli commands and the kubectl commands.
-Each of the following section details a docker subcommand and explains the kubectl equivalent.
+You can use the Kubernetes command line tool kubectl to interact with the API Server.
+Using kubectl is straightforward if you are familiar with the Docker command line tool.
+However, there are a few differences between the docker commands and the kubectl commands.
+The following sections show a docker sub-command and describe the equivalent kubectl command.
 {{% /capture %}}

 {{% capture body %}}